HTTP-APIs/http-apis.github.io/pages/GSoC-19.md

 ## A Demo API of a publicly available database.
 ### Idea:
-We want to demnonstrate usage by leveraging some publicly available/open sourced databases.
+We want to demonstrate usage by leveraging some publicly available/open sourced databases.
 Design a Hydra backend for it running in our GCloud installation.
 One example could be the [MusicBrainz](https://musicbrainz.org/) database.
-We can setup a pipeline that automatically download and publish the data using hydrus.
+We can set up a pipeline that automatically downloads and publishes the data using hydrus.
 We will need to come up with use cases wherein a Hydra endpoint would be useful for the database as compared to a simple REST endpoint.
 ### Skill Required:
 - Python
 - Hydra